santosh-gh/cheat-sheet/Architecture/README.md

     and update domains for maximum availability.

   - Leverage Azure managed services:

     Utilize fully managed services like Azure SQL Database, Azure Cosmos DB, and Azure Functions, which are designed with  built-in redundancy and high availability.

+# Traffic Manager Vs Front Door

+  - Azure Traffic Manager:

+    Azure Traffic Manager is a DNS-based traffic load balancer that distributes user traffic across multiple endpoints, such as Azure web apps, cloud services, or external endpoints.

+    It operates at the DNS level, directing client requests to the most appropriate endpoint based on configurable traffic-routing methods.

+    Traffic Manager can be useful for scenarios like global load balancing, disaster recovery, and endpoint health monitoring.

+    Key features of Azure Traffic Manager include:

+    - Load balancing based on performance, geography, or priority.

+    - Health monitoring of endpoints using probes.

+    - Automatic failover to healthy endpoints.

+    - Customizable traffic-routing methods.

+    - Geographic traffic routing to distribute traffic based on user location.

+  - Azure Front Door:

+    Azure Front Door is a global, scalable content delivery network (CDN) that acts as an intelligent entry point for your applications.

+    It combines the functionality of a content delivery network, application gateway, and web application firewall.

+    Front Door is designed to improve the performance, availability, and security of your web applications by routing traffic to the closest backend server, caching content at the edge, and protecting against distributed denial-of-service (DDoS) attacks.

+    Key features of Azure Front Door include:

+    - Global load balancing to route traffic to the nearest backend server.

+    - Accelerated content delivery through edge caching.

+    - SSL termination at the edge to reduce backend server load.

+    - Web Application Firewall (WAF) protection against malicious traffic.

+    - DDoS protection to safeguard applications from attacks.

+    - URL-based routing and redirection.

+  - Comparison:

+    Traffic Manager primarily focuses on DNS-based traffic routing, while Front Door combines CDN capabilities with traffic management.

+    Traffic Manager offers more flexible traffic-routing methods based on performance, geography, or priority, whereas Front Door provides more advanced features for improving application performance, such as edge caching and SSL termination.

+    Front Door includes built-in security features like Web Application Firewall (WAF) and DDoS protection, which are not available in Traffic Manager.

+    Traffic Manager is better suited for scenarios where you need to distribute traffic across multiple endpoints, while Front Door is more suitable for

+    improving application performance and security.

+    In summary, if your primary goal is to distribute traffic across multiple endpoints, Azure Traffic Manager is a good choice.
+On the other hand, if you're looking for a comprehensive solution that includes content delivery, traffic management, and security features, Azure Front Door provides a more robust set of capabilities.